HYDRA: Breaking the Global Ordering Barrier in Multi-BFT Consensus: Discussions

 \bheading{Comparison with DAG-based protocols.} Both Multi-BFT and DAG-based protocols aim to improve throughput by exploiting parallelism.
 In Multi-BFT, each block in a round references a single block from the previous round, whereas DAG-based protocols typically reference at least $2f+1$ blocks from the previous round.
 DAG-based systems require a global ordering to ensure consistency, which can become a performance bottleneck in the presence of slow replicas or stragglers.
 Moreover, DAGs may suffer from transaction duplication due to multiple block proposers each round.

 \bheading{Comparison with sharding protocols.} Sharding-based protocols increase parallelism by partitioning both replicas and transactions across multiple shards.
-However, this design introduces additional coordination overhead for cross-shard transactions, as operations spanning multiple shards require multi-shard atomicity protocols.
-Moreover, sharding can weaken overall system security: if a shard contains a disproportionately high fraction of Byzantine replicas, the guarantees of consensus within that shard may be compromised.
-In contrast, \sysname maintains a global view of all transactions at each replica, allowing local coordination for both intra- and cross-instance transactions.
-This eliminates the need for costly cross-shard synchronization while preserving strong consistency and deterministic execution.
+However, this design introduces additional coordination overhead for cross-shard transactions, as operations spanning multiple shards require multi-shard atomicity protocols. \sysname’s core advantage lies in its communication-free cross-instance execution model, which fundamentally differentiates it from existing approaches.
+This point is further elaborated in the Appendix C of \cite{hydralong}.

 \bheading{Distributed transaction.} The key of distributed transaction processing is to ensure atomicity across partitioned data, typically through coordination protocols such as 2PC~\cite{al2017chainspace,omniledger}.
 While effective, these protocols incurs at least two rounds of communication and may block if the coordinator fails or if some shards are slow to respond.
 In contrast, \sysname operates in a fully replicated model where every replica maintains the complete object state.
 Cross-instance transactions are executed atomically through local locking, avoiding explicit inter-instance coordination and significantly reducing communication overhead while preserving deterministic consistency.